 Roasted pineapple tomatillo salsa is a delicious combination of sweet and spicy.
-Pair with chicken, fish or fresh baked blue tortilla chips.
+Pair with chicken, fish or simply tortilla chips.

 The best part of making salsa from scratch is the delicious fresh ingredients.
 Pineapple tomatillo salsa is no different than other salsas in that regard.